IntuitionLabs

 Looking ahead, NVLink continues to evolve.
 Some key anticipated developments:

 In sum, NVIDIA NVLink was revolutionary at its debut and continues to lead the charge.
 It effectively “rewrote the rules” for GPU system design, and everything that followed had to respond.
-Its evolution from a node-local GPU link to the core of AI supercomputers marks a major technological shift.
-Whether through new NVLink specs or upcoming interoperability standards, the future of this high-speed interconnect looks bright and indispensable for cutting-edge computation.
+Its evolution from a node-local GPU link providing 160 GB/s (2016) to the core of rack-scale AI supercomputers delivering 260 TB/s (Rubin, 2026) marks a major technological shift.
+With NVLink Fusion opening the ecosystem to third-party silicon, UALink emerging as an open-standard competitor, and photonics poised to extend NVLink speeds across data centers, the future of high-speed GPU interconnect remains both intensely competitive and indispensable for cutting-edge computation.

 Tables